Takbir: In battle

-In protest
+Iran

 During the Iranian Revolution of 1979, it was shouted from rooftops in Iran during the evenings as a form of protest.
+The takbīr was later adopted as the official motto of Iran.
 This practice returned in the 2009 Iranian presidential election protests, which protested the election results.

 Usage by extremists and terrorists

-The phrase has sometimes been used as a battle cry by Muslim extremists.
-This usage has been denounced by other Muslims.
+The phrase has been used as a battle cry by Islamic extremists and terrorists.
+However, this usage has been denounced by other Muslims.

-Professor Khaled A. Beydoun writes that the association of the phrase "Allah Akbar" with terrorism has been exacerbated by mass media and television pundits.
-He points out that fictional films and shows also utilize it as a cinematic trope further cementing the association.
+Professor Khaled A. Beydoun, author of The New Crusades: Islamophobia and the Global War on Muslims (2023), writes that the association of the phrase "Allah Akbar" with terrorism has been exacerbated by mass media and television pundits.
+He adds that films and shows also utilize it as a cinematic trope further cementing the association.

+In politics

+In India, Asaduddin Owaisi, president of the AIMIM and Abu Taher Khan, representing TMC, after being elected as members of the Indian Parliament, ended their oath with the slogan of "Allahu Akbar".

 Usage by Christians

-The phrase is also used by Arabic-speaking Christians, "God" being translated "Allah" in Arabic.
-The phrase is used in liturgical contexts among Palestinian Orthodox Christians, and its use has been defended by Theodosios, the Palestinian Orthodox Archbishop of Sebastia.
+The phrase (Allah; meaning God in English) is only used by Arab Christians in third person view, and is rarely mentioned during prayers or church service.
+The Palestinian Christians use Allah in their prayer to refer to the creator of the world, and the takbir as an expression of their faith.
+The use of takbir has been defended by Theodosios Hanna, the Palestinian Orthodox Archbishop of Sebastia.

 Use on flags

 Afghanistan

-The Afghan constitution that came into force on January 4, 2004, required that Allāhu akbar be inscribed on the Flag of the Islamic Republic of Afghanistan.
-Afghanistan came under Taliban control following the 2021 offensive, and the Islamic Republic collapsed.
+The Afghan constitution that came into force on January 4, 2004, required that Allāhu akbar be inscribed on the flag of the Islamic Republic of Afghanistan.
+After the 2021 Taliban offensive, the flag of the first emirate was readopted, and thus the takbīr removed from the flag.

 Iran

-The phrase Allāhu akbar is written on the flag of Iran, as called for by Article 18 of the Constitution of the Islamic Republic of Iran.
-The phrase appears 22 times on the flag, written on the borders of the central white stripe.
+Allāhu akbar is written in stylized form across the bottom of the green stripe and the top of the red stripe of the flag of the Islamic Republic of Iran, adopted in 1980.